Sutorius eximius: Habitat and distribution

 Fruit bodies of Sutorius eximius grow in the soil singly or scattered among leaf litter.
 A mycorrhizal species, the bolete has been recorded growing in association with plants from various genera, including Dicymbe, Dipterocarpus, Fagus, Hopea, Quercus, Shorea, and Tsuga.
 The species has been recorded from North America (in the east from June to September), Costa Rica, and Indonesia.
 In Costa Rica, where it usually associates with the endemic oaks Quercus seemannii and Q. copeyensis, the lilac-brown bolete can be locally abundant in the Cordillera Central and the Cordillera de Talamanca.
 Additional locations with collections that have not been confirmed by DNA analysis include Guyana, Japan, China.
 Although S. eximius has been reported from Thailand, molecular analysis of Thai collections suggests that they represent a distinct, as-yet unnamed species.

 Edibility

 Sutorius eximius is typically considered an edible mushroom, and listed as so in several North American field guides.
-Charles McIlvaine and Louis Krieger both wrote favorably of the bolete's esculent properties, but a series of poisonings reported from the New England region and eastern Canada have cast doubt on its edibility.
+Charles McIlvaine and Louis Krieger both wrote favorably of the bolete, but a series of gastroenteritis-like poisonings reported from both Canada and New England have cast doubt on potential edibility.
 According to Greg Marley, author Roger Phillips was the first to include a toxicity warning in his 1991 book Mushrooms of North America.
-Despite its revised status in North America, the lilac-brown bolete remains one of the most common fungi used as food by locals in the Hengduan Mountains region of southwestern China.
+Despite this, the lilac-brown bolete remains one of the most common mushrooms eaten by people living in the Hengduan Mountains region of southwestern China.

 Chemistry

-Tylopilusins are novel bisphenol pigment compounds isolated from the fruit bodies of Sutorius eximius.
+Tylopilusins are novel bisphenol-class pigments isolated from the fruit bodies of Sutorius eximius.
 Tylopilusins A and B were identified in 2012, while tylopilusin C was reported a year later.
-Other compounds reported to occur in the fruit bodies include gyroporin and caffeic acid.
+Other pigments reported to occur in the fruit bodies include gyroporin and caffeic acid.